 ANNIE-B PARSON (CHOREOGRAPHER AND CO-DIRECTOR) founded Big Dance Theater in 1991 with Molly Hickok and Paul Lazar.
 She has choreographed and co-created over 20 works for the company, ranging from pure dance pieces, to adaptations of plays and literature, to original works combining wildly disparate materials.
 Her work with Big Dance has been commissioned by the Brooklyn Academy of Music, The National Theater of Paris/ Chaillot, The Japan Society, The Walker Art Center, and has performed in scores of other venues.

-Her awards include a Foundation for Contemporary Art, 2014 Grants to Artists Award, 2012 USA Artists Grant in theater, a 2007 Guggenheim Fellowship in Choreography, 2002 and 2010 BESSIE awards, two Lucille Lortel nominations (2011, 2012), and NYFA Fellowships (2012, 2005 and 2000).
-BDT received an OBIE in 2000 and the first Jacob's Pillow Dance Award in 2007.
-She has been nominated for the CalArts/ Alpert Award seven times.
-Ms. Parson was a YCC choreographer at The American Dance Festival where she worked with composer Richard Einhorn to create City of Brides.
+Her awards include a Doris Duke Artist Award (2014), Foundation for Contemporary Arts Grants to Artists Award (2014), USA Artists Grant in theater (2012), Guggenheim Fellowship in Choreography (2007), two BESSIE awards (2010, 2002), and three NYFA Choreography Fellowships (2013, 2006 and 2000).
+BDT received an OBIE (2000) and the first Jacob's Pillow Dance Award (2007).
+Parson has been nominated for the CalArts/Alpert Award seven times and has received three Lucille Lortel nominations (2014, 2012, 2011).
+She was a YCC choreographer at The American Dance Festival where she worked with composer Richard Einhorn to create City of Brides, later seen in the Fall For Dance premiere season.

 Since 1993 Parson has been an instructor of choreography at New York University's Experimental Theater Wing.
 She has also taught nationally and internationally including Tokyo and Spoleto, Italy.
 She was featured in BOMB magazine, and wrote a piece for Dance USA on the state of dance/theater in the U.S. As an artist curator, she has curated shows including: the Merce Cunningham memorial, Dancer Crush at NYLA and Sourcing Stravinsky at DTW.
 Parson tours a lecture on abstraction called "The Structure of Virtuosity" to universities and for audience development.